 Each year, the performance of the funds is reflected in the NAV.
 To calculate the annual return for a specific year, you can take the difference between the NAV at the beginning and the NAV at the year’s end and then divide that difference by the initial NAV.

-Once you have the annual returns for five years, you can calculate the total return over the five-year period.
+Once you have the annual returns for five years, you can calculate the total ULIP return in 5 years.
 This can be done by multiplying the returns year-on-year (1 + year 1 return) * (1 + year 2 return) and so on.

 1